Skip to main content

 Beryl and tourmaline contain beryllium and boron, respectively – these elements are generally quite rare.
 But, they concentrate in some pegmatites, and that is where most beryl and tourmaline are found.
 Cordierite and zoisite are both common metamorphic minerals.
 Lawsonite is a rare high pressure metamorphic mineral associated with metamorphism in subduction zones.
 The chemistry of tourmaline is highly variable, but the other minerals are generally close to the end member compositions listed in the blue box above.

-This page titled 6.4.9: Ring Silicates and Paired Tetrahedral Silicates is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.4.9: Ring Silicates and Paired Tetrahedral Silicates is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?